-PAYO is a nonprofit association representing more than 20,000 payroll professionals throughout the United States.
+PAYO, formerly the American Payroll Association, is a nonprofit association representing more than 20,000 payroll professionals throughout the United States.
 PAYO's Government Relations Task Force partners with government agencies to help payroll professionals with compliance, while minimizing the administrative burden on government, employers, and individual workers.